Noorvh/Thesis_NGT_Recognition/README.md

-# Thesis Project: Dutch Sign-Language-Recognition
+# Thesis Project: Automated Dutch Sign Language Recognition Using Pose and Motion Features

 This project is a part of my BSC thesis at the University of Utrecht.
 Thesis document above.